Restaurant in Phuket, Thailand · Inside Anantara Mai Khao Phuket Villas

 The menu is à la carte and extensive.
 The cooking leans into Maharashtra's spice tradition without softening for resort palates, which is the right call and worth knowing in advance if your tolerance for heat is low.
 The lamb vindaloo is the dish most cited in Michelin's own notes as a stand-out.
 The freshly baked naan from the tandoor is worth ordering as a baseline alongside any curry.
 The tiffin chaat platter works well as a way to sample the kitchen's range before committing to mains.

 The chef's background is from Maharashtra, which grounds the menu in a specific regional Indian identity rather than the generic pan-Indian format you find at most hotel restaurants in Southeast Asia.
-That specificity is where the technical credibility comes from: the spicing is calibrated, not generic, and the tandoor work shows a kitchen that takes its reference point seriously.
+That specificity is where the technical credibility comes from: the spicing is calibrated, not generic, the tandoor work shows a kitchen that takes its reference point seriously.
 For comparison, internationally recognised Indian restaurants like Trèsind Studio in Dubai or Opheem in Birmingham operate at a different price tier and formality level, but Tiffin's Michelin recognition places it in a legitimate conversation about technically grounded Indian cooking outside India.

-Google reviewers rate it 3.9 from 124 reviews, which is lower than the Michelin recognition might suggest.
 That gap typically points to inconsistency in service or experience rather than the food itself.
 For a first-timer, this means managing expectations around the resort-hotel context: the cooking quality is the draw, not the service tempo or front-of-house polish.

 Booking difficulty is low.
 As a resort restaurant at Anantara Mai Khao Villas, it does not carry the same reservation pressure as Phuket's standalone Michelin venues.
 A few days' notice is usually enough.
 If you want a specific lagoon-side table for sunset timing, call ahead and request it directly.
 Peak season in Phuket runs November through April; during this window give yourself a bit more lead time, though walk-ins may still be possible mid-week.